 Driving Safety.
-Be aware that there are desert-related driving hazards not mentioned above.
+There are desert-related driving hazards not mentioned above.
 Please see Tips for Desert Travelers.

 Facilities and Services

 Overnight lodging is available inside the park at the Chisos Mountains Lodge in the Basin; at campgrounds at the Basin, Castolon, and Rio Grande Village; and at a small trailer park at Rio Grande Village.